 |Guided Independent Study||Independent study||1||50:00||50:00||N/A|

 Lectures will be structured to include a variety of teaching styles and teaching aids such as videos, visual aids and the internet will be used.
 Small group teaching will allow the opportunity of exploring key issues and marketing / event planning in greater depth.

 The format of resits will be determined by the Board of Examiners

 |Report||1||M||50||Event proposal (individual); analysis and objective setting (2000) words|

 |Report||2||M||50||Event plan (individual) 2000 words|

 |Written exercise||1||M||Seminar focus on essay/ report outline and contents.
 Feedback given on areas identified satisfactorily and areas of improvement.|

 |Written exercise||2||M||Seminar focus on essay/ report outline and contents.
 Feedback given on areas identified satisfactorily and areas of improvement.|

 Assessment Rationale And Relationship

-The assignment in Semester 2 will allow students the opportunity to gain valuable practical experience of developing an outline marketing plan using the knowledge they have gained during the module.
-The Marketing Plan allows students to have practical experience of dealing with a 'real' marketing situation and develop their investigative and written skills.
+The assignment in Semester 2 will allow students the opportunity to gain valuable practical experience of developing an outline event plan using the knowledge they have gained during the module.
+The Event Plan allows students to have practical experience of dealing with a 'real' marketing situation and develop their investigative and written skills.